These 10 GarageBand app will turn your phone or tablet into a mobile recording studio

 The majority of these apps are free to download but do note that some also include in-app purchases (IAPs) for additional features.
 Some also require up upgrading to a premium version for the fullest features and possibilities.
 You could soon be recording and mixing your music on your Android device, making it possible to do so at any time and anywhere you choose.

-You’ll need the paid version of this multi-track audio/MIDI recording studio from eXtream Software Development for anything other than a trial so check out the free version first before you decide whether to splash your cash.
-The powerful paid version has a vast array of features, almost enough to compete against a desktop DAW, and you’re likely to feel it’s well worth the money especially if you’re an advanced user.
-To get your juices going, just some of the features are MIDI sequencing, loop playback, non-linear non-destructive editing, import of WAV, MP3, AIFF, FLAC, Ogg/Vorbis audio files, drum pattern editor, latency correction for track synchronization, metronome, unlimited number of tracks, and unlimited number of groups.
+You’ll need the paid version of this multi-track audio/MIDI recording studio app from extreme Software Development for anything other than a trial so check out the free version first before you decide whether to splash your cash.
+A powerful app like garageband for android has a vast array of features, almost enough to compete against a desktop DAW, and you’re likely to feel it’s well worth the money especially if you’re an advanced user.
+To get your juices going, just some of the features are MIDI sequencing, loop playback, non-linear non-destructive editing, import of WAV, MP3, AIFF, FLAC, Ogg/Vorbis audio files, drum pattern editor, latency correction for track synchronization, metronome, unlimited number of tracks, an unlimited number of groups.

 The app also supports an external MIDI keyboard over USB and the option to connect a YAMAHA, Roland midi keyboard/controller via Walk Band.

 Remixlive – Make Music & Beats

 Drummers, in particular, will enjoy Remixlive from MixVibes.
 It offers instant remixing so you can launch perfectly synchronized loops and easily create tracks in no time at all.
 Features include finger drumming in real time, 6 live-controllable FX + 6 beat repeat pads, advanced sample editing, and the ability to import songs from your music library.

 You can also capture sounds through the microphone of your device and perfect them, change tempo, play in reverse mode, and much more.
 When you’ve finished all that you can share your efforts via SoundCloud or email.